Survivor Series (2020): Background

-The event was originally scheduled to be held at the American Airlines Center in Dallas, Texas, but was moved to the Amway Center in Orlando, Florida, due to the COVID-19 pandemic.
+The 34th annual Survivor Series event was reportedly planned to be held at the American Airlines Center in Dallas, Texas, but due to the COVID-19 pandemic, it was produced by way of a bio-secure bubble called the WWE ThunderDome, which at the time was hosted at the Amway Center in Orlando, Florida.
+This was WWE's final pay-per-view and livestreaming event to be produced from the ThunderDome at the Amway Center, as the bio-secure bubble was relocated to Tropicana Field in St. Petersburg, Florida in December.

-Survivor Series is an annual professional wrestling event produced every November by WWE since 1987.
-The second longest running pay-per-view (PPV) event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and SummerSlam, referred to as the "Big Four".
+Survivor Series is an annual professional wrestling event, produced every November by WWE since 1987, generally held around Thanksgiving in the United States.
+It was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2014.
+In what has become the second longest-running PPV event in history (behind WWE's WrestleMania), it is one of the promotion's original four PPVs, along with WrestleMania, SummerSlam, and Royal Rumble, referred to as the "Big Four".
 The event is traditionally characterized by having Survivor Series matches, which are tag team elimination matches that typically pits teams of four or five wrestlers against each other.
-The 2020 event, which was the 34th Survivor Series, was scheduled to be held on November 22, 2020.
-In addition to airing on traditional pay-per-view worldwide, the event was available to livestream on the WWE Network.
+The 34th Survivor Series event was scheduled to be held on November 22, 2020.

-Since WWE reintroduced the brand split in July 2016, Survivor Series has centered around competition between wrestlers from Raw and SmackDown for brand supremacy.
-In addition to traditional Survivor Series matches between the brands, the champions of Raw face their SmackDown counterparts in non-title matches, which began at the 2017 event.
+Since WWE reintroduced the brand split in July 2016, Survivor Series became centered around competition between wrestlers from Raw and SmackDown for brand supremacy.
+In addition to traditional Survivor Series matches between the brands, the champions of Raw faced their SmackDown counterparts in non-title matches, which began at the 2017 event.
 The 2020 Survivor Series featured Raw's WWE Champion against SmackDown's Universal Champion, the Raw Women's Champion facing the SmackDown Women's Champion, Raw's United States Champion going against SmackDown's Intercontinental Champion, and the Raw Tag Team Champions facing off with the SmackDown Tag Team Champions.